Applying as an International Student

 Your transcript should be translated into English, and we prefer a translation from a school or a certifying official.

 Bowdoin meets the full calculated need of all admitted students without loans, and admission is need blind.

 Applying for Aid

-- Canadian and other international students students, please visit Bowdoin's student aid website to locate the filing instructions.
+- Please visit Bowdoin's student aid website to locate the application information and filing instructions.